MDEGroup/LEV4REC-Tool/use_case_artifacts/Documentation/DSL_wiki.md

 where the -> is the superClass relation.
 The complete set of entities, including the conceived grammar rules, are defined in the [RsDsl.xtext](https://github.com/MDEGroup/LEV4REC-Tool/blob/main/lev4rec/bundles/org.xtext.lev4rec.parent/org.xtext.lev4rec/src/org/xtext/lev4recgrammar/first/RsDsl.xtext) file.
 It is worth noting that all the source code can be automatically generated from this file by doing:

-Right click > Generate Xtext artifacts
+` Right click > Generate Xtext artifacts `

+## RS metamodel

+All the concepts that can be expressed by the RsDsl derives from the [RS metamodel](https://github.com/MDEGroup/LEV4REC-Tool/blob/main/use_case_artifacts/LEV4REC_meta_model.png).
+For the sake of presentation, we list below each sub-component of the system and the corresponding meta-classes:

 ## Generate the Web Editor